A Relaxed Lagrange Multiplier Approach for Phase Field Models: Numerical results

-where $R_{1}=1.4$, $R_{2}=0.5$, $(x1,y1)=(\pi-0.8,\pi)$, and $(x2,y2)=(\pi+1.7,\pi)$.
-To solve the AC equation, we use uniform meshes $N_x=N_y=128$ and set the model parameters: $\epsilon=0.08$ and $\lambda=1$, the numerical parameters: $s=4$.
+where $\delta=0.1$.} To solve the Allen-Cahn equation, we use uniform meshes $N_x=N_y=256$ and set the model parameters $\epsilon=0.08$ and $\lambda=1$, and the numerical parameter $s=4$.
 We choose three different $\alpha=1, \ 0.1, \ 0.0001$.
-Since the analytical solutions are unknown, we consider the numerical solutions obtained with a smaller time step size and smaller $\alpha$, namely $\Delta t=3.125\times 10^{-4}$ and $\alpha=1\times 10^{-5}$, as an approximation of the exact solution.
+Since the analytical solutions are unavailable, we use the numerical solutions obtained with a smaller time step size and smaller $\alpha$, namely ${\tau}=3.125\times 10^{-4}$ and $\alpha=1\times 10^{-5}$, as a reference for the exact solution.
 The numerical errors of $\phi$ in $L^{2}$ norm with different time steps and different $\alpha$ at $t=0.5$ are summarized in Table~\ref{err_time_AC}, and the numerical errors of $r$ are summarized in the Fig.\ref{Fig.sub.1}.
-We observe second-order convergence for both the numerical solutions of $\phi$ and $r$, and the accuracy of $\phi$ and $r$ increases as the value of $\alpha$ decreases, which also verifies the conclusion of \textbf{Theorem 5}.
-For the Cahn-Hilliard equation, we use the same initial condition $\eqref{AC_ex1_init}$.
-The model parameters are set as $\epsilon=0.08$ and $\lambda=0.125$.
+We observe second-order convergence for both the numerical solutions of $\phi$ and $r$, and the accuracy of $\phi$ and $r$ increases as the value of $\alpha$ decreases, which also verifies the conclusion of Theorem \ref{th7}. { In terms of the computational efficiency, we show in Table \ref{comp_eff_AC} a comparison of compute time using SAV method, LM method and RLM method for solving this example up to $t=0.5$, both with second-order temporal accuracy.
+Notably, the RLM method is slightly more efficient, requiring roughly half the computational time of the SAV and LM methods.} For the Cahn-Hilliard equation, we use the same initial condition $\eqref{AC_ex1_init}$.
+The model parameters are set to $\epsilon=0.08$ and $\lambda=0.125$.
 We solve the CH equation using uniform meshes $N_x=N_y=256$, with numerical parameters $s=4$ and $\alpha=1,0.1,0.01$.
-Since the analytical solutions are unknown, we consider the numerical solutions obtained with a smaller time step size and smaller $\alpha$, namely $\delta t=7.8125\times 10^{-5}$ and $\alpha=1\times 10^{-5}$, as an approximation of the exact solution.
+Since the analytical solutions are unknown, we consider the numerical solutions obtained with a smaller time step size and smaller $\alpha$, namely ${{\tau}}=7.8125\times 10^{-5}$ and $\alpha=1\times 10^{-5}$, as an approximation of the exact solution.
 The numerical errors of $\phi$ in $L^{2}$ norm with different time steps at $t=0.125$ are summarized in Table~\ref{err_time_CH}, and the numerical errors of $r$ are summarized in the Fig.\ref{Fig.sub.2}.
-We observe second-order convergence for both the numerical solutions of $\phi$ and $r$, and the accuracy of $\phi$ and $r$ increases as the value of $\alpha$ decreases.
+We observe second-order convergence for both the numerical solutions of $\phi$ and $r$, and the accuracy of $\phi$ and $r$ increases as the relaxation parameter $\alpha$ decreases.